A. M. Winn: Work in California

 To further cement the ties of the civic population in the growing town of Sacramento, Winn went about organizing the Independent Order of Odd Fellows.
 On August 20, for the purpose of providing assistance and relief to brother Odd Fellows who were suffering from illness and distress from their overland or ocean voyage, and to bury the dead, the first general meeting of the Odd Fellows was held at the general store.
 Winn's first order of business when he became President of the City Council was to ensure that the dead were provided a coffin for burial.
 Prior to then, the dead were buried in their blanket, in which they were sewn.

 Sometime during Fall of 1849, Captain John Sutter gave Winn power of attorney to sell land and Winn, as Sutter's agent offered lots and farms on the Sacramento and Feather Rivers for sale.
 Winn also borrowed $5,000 in Sutter's name at 10% interest per month and failed to notify Sutter or furnish an accounting.
 Sutter learned of this indebtedness only when the Sheriff served an attachment on him.
 By that time the debt had grown to $35,000.

 Having established and organized the arts and craftsmen and burghers of Sacramento, Winn worked to cement the contracts and union of the various commercial enterprises.
 Together with his financial bakers in the city, and flush with profits from the gold trade, Winn and his associates began the establishment of Grace Episcopal Church in Sacramento during August 1849.

 With his associates in the Episcopal Church and senior officers of the Odd Fellows, Winn helped charter and establish the Freemason's Tehama Lodge.
-With the full support of the Odd Fellows, joined by the Masons and Grace Epsiscopal Church, the first hospital was established in California at Sutter's Fort.
+With the full support of the Odd Fellows, joined by the Masons and Grace Episcopal Church, the first hospital was established in California at Sutter's Fort.
 It became a joint venture between the Odd Fellows and the Masons on land which Winn had donated.

 However, the coming year would prove to be less successful.
 The flood of January 1850 ruined the entire stock of Winn, Baker & McGhee and the business failed.
 Winn entered into a partnership with A. C. Latson on February 28, 1850, advertising their business as builders and lumber merchants.
 When Sacramento City became chartered on February 23, an election was held for new city officers.
 Hardin Bigelow was elected Mayor on April 1 and Winn relinquished his position as the city's executive.